Why should you replace “showcase” on your resume in 2026?

 • Embellish: A tricky one.
 Ensure it doesn't sound like you're exaggerating.
 It's best used when you’ve added value or a touch of uniqueness to a project.

-Also read: Boost your interview shortlists in 2023 with 100+ Resume Synonyms
+Also read: Boost your interview shortlists with 100+ Resume Synonyms

 Conclusion